tangshuang/componer/README.md

 npm packages always come first.
 For example, when you run `componer install my-component jquery`, jquery will be installed by npm into your root node_modules directory, event though there is a bower jquery.
 On the other hand, if npm run fail, bower packages will be try. eg. `componer install my-component d3`, d3 has only bower package, so npm install will fail and bower install will be run after the error message.

+Pass `-S` to save this dependence to package.json or bower.json dependencies option, `-D` is to save to devDependencies.
+If you do not pass `-S` or `-D`, componer will use `-S` default.
+If you want to install some package without saving to .json files, just use `npm install` or `bower install`. `-S` or `-D` is nouseful when there is no `-p`.

 2) install all packages for a componout

 ```
 componer install componout-name
 ```

-Without a package name following componout name, all of the componout packages, including npm packages and bower packages, will be installed.
+Without a package name following componout name, all of the componout packages based on its .json files, including npm packages and bower packages, will be installed.

 3) install all packages for all componouts